 The list of National Co-Ordinators can be found here.

 These groups may train locally but many also have frequent nets for on-air training and co-ordination.
 To avoid clashes, a list of Scheduled nets is kept here.

 Some Emergencies may be kept inside a country, co-operation may be needed, either in keeping operating frequencies clear, or in helping to pass messages reliably across borders even in different languages.

 To assist with this the IARU produces common Emergency Operating Procedures and a list of known frequencies in use by Emergency Communications Groups

 The international exercises or tests tend to be known as ‘GlobalSET’ or ‘Global Simulated Emergency Tests’.
-Information on those events can be found here.
+Historical information on those events can be found here.